 Refusing means that you cut down on the things that you don’t need.
 This, in turn, helps to cut down on the things that you own and will eventually have to discard.

-To start you off you can refuse junk mail, plastic shopping bags, straws and free toys in meals.
+To start you off, you can refuse junk mail, plastic shopping bags, straws, and free toys in meals.

 All you need to know is that your journey is yours.

 Be very proud of it and never compare your journey to others.
-Keep your core inspiration in mind and always think of the Rs in every decision you make.
+Keep your core inspiration in mind, and always think of the Rs in every decision you make.

-Know that all your mistakes are just positive learning experiences and remember that YOU ARE AMAZING!
+Know that all your mistakes are just positive learning experiences, and remember that YOU ARE AMAZING!

-By choosing to start living a sustainable lifestyle you are contributing to a real-world environmental movement.
-As this movement gains traction the world will become cleaner and less toxic.
+By choosing to start living a sustainable lifestyle, you are contributing to a real-world environmental movement.
+As this movement gains traction, the world will become cleaner and less toxic.

-Endangered species will be saved, resource depletion will be slowed and soo much more.
-Furthermore, you will be instrumental in all of this!
+Endangered species will be saved, resource depletion will be slowed, and so much more.

 Remember Why It’s Good